 There are no known complications.

-Call your health care provider if you have jaundice or persistent abdominal pain.
+Call your health care provider if you have jaundice or pain in the abdomen that does not go away.

 There is no proven prevention.